NICTA/fsdf-hackfest/README.md

 This is part of an initiative by [ANZLIC](http://anzlic.org.au) and OSP to build a [Foundation Spatial Data Framework](http://spatial.gov.au/node/124) making it easier for companies, government and individuals to access and use government spatial information.

-The event will be held at NICTA labs in Canberra and Sydney (Australian Technology Park) and The Edge in Brisbane.
+The event will be held at NICTA labs in Canberra and Sydney (Australian Technology Park) and at The Edge in Brisbane.

 Registration is at [http://envirohack.eventbrite.com](http://envirohack.eventbrite.com).